MrBeelo/BeeloRaylibTemplate/README.md

 win, osx, linux, web.
 If built for a desktop platform, running the command "make run" will automatically run the executable.

 6) obj: This is where all of the object files will be generated.
 This is only used for compiling the game.
 It has 4 subdirectories: win, osx, linux, web.
+(UPDATE: Now only used for web)

 --MAKEFILE COMMANDS--